 Do you have a motivational poster or inspiring saying posted somewhere around you?
 I was never the one to have a ‘Hang in there’ kitty poster, but I remember distinctly the poster in front of my desk in Geometry: “Nothing great was ever achieved without enthusiasm!”-Ralph Waldo Emerson

 When I prepared to welcome Secondborn, I knew I would need encouragement.
-The 3 am feedings wear you out, especially when the other one starts his day at 5:30 when Dad gets up.
 Over the diaper changing station I wrote on a notecard Matthew 11:28: “Come to me, all you who are weary and burdened, and I will give you rest.”

 Well, today I received an answer.
 I had my butt kicked by a 75 year old woman, and I have it on good authority I am NOT the only one.
 Kay Arthur guided me to Hebrews to take a detailed look at the concept of “God’s rest”.
 The problem was my definition.
 I thought of rest, even resting in God, as clinging to the comfort of God so that I could persevere…maybe even being encouraged enough to feel strengthened until I could collapse into bed.
 I was wrong.
 Today I had a divine look into the “rest of faith”.